bdysm/MultiAgentReinforcementLearning/README.md

 This document and all the code can be downloaded from http://artint.info/AIPython/ or from http://aipython.org

 NeuroMANCER is a Pytorch-based framework for solving parametric constrained optimization problems, physics-informed system identification, and parametric model predictive control.
+Developed by the team at PNNL: Aaron Tuor, Jan Drgona, Mia Skomski, Stefan Dernbach, James Koch, Zhao Chen, Christian Møldrup Legaard, Draguna Vrabie

 open-source code: https://github.com/pnnl/neuromancer